dhemery/runtime-suite/README.md

 `RuntimeSuite` calls the `find()` method, passing it a `Field` that represents the finder field.
 You can use this parameter to examine the field declaration or its declaring suite class for annotations or other information.

-The `find()` method is where your finder class will do the work of finding candidate test classes.
-Return the list as the return value. `RuntimeSuite` will gather all candidate classes returned from all finders, and send them to the filters.
+Write your `find()` method to find test classes to be considered as candidates for inclusion in the suite.
+Return the list as the return value. `RuntimeSuite` will gather all candidate classes returned from all finders, filter them using the declared filters, and run the tests that survive the filters.

 ## Writing a Class Filter class